-Members of the Society of Environmental Toxicology and Chemistry (SETAC) are expected to adhere to the highest standards of integrity and professionalism.
-To ensure a strong and successful organization, our activities require honesty and equity and should reflect well on the Society.
-In the spirit of promoting Environmental Quality Through Science®, members should strive to be good stewards of environmental resources and effective and objective contributors to the environmental discussion globally as well as locally.
+The Society of Environmental Toxicology and Chemistry (SETAC) expects all governance members, employees, members, volunteers and guests (including exhibitors and sponsors) to adhere to the highest standards of integrity and professionalism.
+To ensure a strong and successful organization, our activities require honesty and equity and should reflect well on the society.
+In the spirit of promoting Environmental Quality Through Science®, all participants should strive to be good stewards of environmental resources and effective and objective contributors to the environmental discussion globally as well as locally.

-Professional behavior and integrity are also expected of every attendee (members and non-members alike) of SETAC meetings, workshops and activities, and all authors of material in SETAC journals, books or other publications.
+Professional behavior and integrity are also expected of every attendee (members and non-members alike) of SETAC meetings, workshops and activities (including sponsors and exhibitors), and all authors of material in SETAC journals, books or other publications.

-Each member and all persons participating in SETAC meetings and activities, and all authors of material in SETAC journals, books or other publications, are bound by this Code of Ethics and should:
+Each member and all persons participating in SETAC meetings and activities (including sponsors and exhibitors), and all authors of material in SETAC journals, books or other publications, are bound by this Code of Ethics and should:

 - Conduct themselves and their work responsibly and with integrity, in an objective, lawful and non-discriminatory manner